The Best of Burgundy

 Welcome to Burgundy

-Arrive independently at Lyon Airport and take advantage of a complimentary group transfer to Beaune.
+Arrive independently at Lyon Airport and take advantage of a complimentary group transfer.
 Your journey begins with an exclusive tasting at Château du Moulin-à-Vent, a Beaujolais gem renowned for its pioneering role in elevating the region’s wines to new heights.
 Dating back to the 18th century, the estate is famed for its powerful and elegant expressions of Gamay, crafted from vines rooted in granite-rich soils.
 Its iconic windmill, a symbol of tradition, stands as a beacon of Beaujolais excellence.
-Settle into your accommodations before joining us for a welcome dinner and toast at Le Bouillon.
+Continue to Hotel de la Poste and settle into your accommodations before joining us for a welcome dinner and toast at a local restaurant.

 Accommodations: Hotel de la Poste